scottaohara/accessible_modal_window/README.md

 #### Trigger Attributes
-- `data-modal-open`
-- ``
+- `data-modal-open`: If used on a `button` or element with `role=button`, this attribute must contain the `id` of the `dialog` it is to activate.
+If used on an `a` element with an `href` pointing to the `dialog` it is to activate, then this attribute can be set to the empty string.
-- `hidden`: Set to a trigger to hide it in the event that JavaScript is unavailable.
+- `hidden`: Use this attribute to hide a trigger in the event that JavaScript is unavailable and it wouldn't make sense for the trigger to be available to users.
-- `disabled`: Set to a trigger to disable it in the event that JavaScript is unavailable.
+- `disabled`: Set to a trigger to disable it in the event that JavaScript is unavailable and the trigger would perform no function.
+- `data-modal-auto`: Indicates that the trigger's associated modal dialog should activate on page load.
+- `data-modal-auto-persist`: Indicates that the trigger's associated modal dialog should continue to activate on page reload.
+Without this attribute, the associated modal dialog will only auto activate once.

 #### Dialog Attributes
+- `data-modal`: The primary hook for indicating the element is meant to be transformed into a modal dialog.
+Leaving the attribute's value empty will result in a standard `role="dialog"`.
+Setting the value to be "alert" will indicate that the script should add `role="alertdialog"` to the element.
+- `data-modal-class`: Setting a value to this attribute will add the value as a class name to the dialog when JavaScript is enabled.
+Useful if you want to progressively enhance the markup from static content to a modal dialog, but don't want it to visually look like a dialog without JavaScript.
+- `data-modal-hide-heading`: This attribute will find set a class of `at-only` to the first heading of the modal dialog.
+- `data-modal-close`: Adding a value to this attribute will change the auto generated close button from an "icon" button to an inline button with a visible label of the value.
+- `data-modal-close-class`: The value set to this attribute will be become a class name added to generated close button.
+- `data-modal-focus-close`: This attribute serves as a hook to autofocus the generated close button when the dialog is opened.
+- `data-modal-auto`: Indicates this modal dialog should activate on page load.
+- `data-modal-auto-persist`: Indicates that this modal dialog should continue to activate on page reload.
+Without this attribute, the modal dialog will only auto activate once.
 - `hidden`: All dialogs that are not meant to be visible if JavaScript or CSS are disabled should have this attribute.
-- `data-modal` (leave blank, or accepts "alert" value)
-- `data-modal-class` (accepts value)
-- `data-modal-close` Adding a value to this attribute will change the auto generated close button from an "icon" button to an inline button with a visible label of the value.
-- `data-modal-close-class` The value added to this attribute will be applied to the generated close button as a class.
-- `data-modal-focus-close`: This attribute serves as a hook to autofocus the generated close button when the dialog is opened.

 #### Dialog Children Attributes